Natural Ways to Resolve Anemia in Pregnancy (no iron pills!)Updated: September 14, 2017Healthy Pregnancy, Baby & Child, Natural Remedies

 Other natural ways to combat anemia in pregnancy include:

 - Eat liver!
 Liver is very high in organic iron.
-This article contains a recipe plus video how-to for making a delicious liver pate to spread on toast and crackers.
+Check out this delicious liver pate recipe with video tutorial.
+It is wonderful to spread on toast.
+Sourdough and sprouted crackers work well too.
 Liver also contains plentiful natural Vitamin A which is necessary for proper absorption of iron.
 If you can’t stomach liver for whatever reason, desiccated liver powder capsules are an excellent alternative.
 My family and I use this brand which is made from certified organic liver from cows grazing on grasslands in the United States.
 Be wary of some desiccated liver brands that remove the fat which denatures the product.
 You only want desiccated liver with nothing added and nothing removed!

 - Don’t be scared of red meat.
 A juicy grassfed steak is good for improving iron levels and is not going to harm your health (3).